ReFZero/Flashcards/README.md

 - Java 11
 - Gradle 7.5
 #### Changes in the last commit
-- Added activities: MainMenu, Languages, About.
-MainMenu has a basic layout.
-Activities like Languages and About are empty
+- Added activity MenuSet with a empty layout.
+- Renamed Languages to MenuLanguages.
+- MenuLanguages received buttons and appropriate images were added to the buttons.
+- Added ability to scroll through languages in MenuLanguages.